What are the symptoms and stages of COPD?

 How Inogen Can Help with COPD

-At Inogen, our mission is to improve the quality of life for supplemental oxygen users.
-Our compact, lightweight and travel-approved portable oxygen concentrators can help alleviate some of your COPD symptoms while freeing you from carrying heavy tanks and managing refills.
-Our goal is to provide you with cost-effective home health care equipment that improves your freedom, independence and mobility, even if you’re experiencing end stage COPD symptoms.
-With the Inogen One System, you can treat your COPD symptoms with the oxygen therapy you need, without being tethered to your tank.
+At Inogen, our purpose is improving lives through respiratory therapy.
+Our compact, lightweight and FAA approved portable oxygen concentrators provide medical grade oxygen while freeing you from carrying heavy tanks and managing refills.
+With the Inogen One System, designed for active patients who enjoy travel, you can get the oxygen therapy you need, without being tethered to your tank.

 No matter which of the COPD stages you are experiencing, your COPD symptoms and treatment don’t have to hold you back from your life.
-Inogen can help with COPD symptoms, so you can enjoy oxygen anytime, anywhere.
-Even as your needs change, our Inogen One System can help you regain your independence, at home and away, with a system engineered to meet the changing demands of the oxygen industry.
-Designed to be used as a stationary and portable device, the Inogen One helps you participate in a more active life by allowing you to come and go as you please.
+Inogen can help by providing medical grade oxygen at home or away, all day, every day. (when connected to an AC or battery power source).
+Indicated for use in a home, an institution, vehicles and various mobile environments, the Inogen One is designed for your on-the-go lifestyle.
 Even if you’re living with end stage COPD, you could prolong your life by treating severely low blood oxygen levels with long-term oxygen therapy for at least 15 hours per day.
-With this level of oxygen therapy, the portability and freedom of the Inogen One System is especially beneficial.
+With this level of oxygen therapy, the portability of the Inogen One System is especially beneficial.

 Frequently Asked Questions About COPD